mideyy7/Formula-One-Telemetry-Simulator/README.md

 - **TelemetryGenerator**: Generates telemetry frames for all 20 drivers every 20ms, simulating speed, tire wear, sector progression, and race positions.
 Implements driver skill factors and variable pit stop strategies.
 - **RingBuffer**: Thread-safe circular buffer using condition variables (`std::condition_variable`) for efficient blocking instead of busy-waiting.
 Supports graceful shutdown mechanism.
+- **StrategyAnalyzer**: Optional pre-race strategy module that searches for an optimal pit lap for selected drivers.
+- **RaceSimulator**: Lightweight race simulation used by the strategy analyzer to evaluate pit lap candidates.
-- **Main Application**: Orchestrates the producer and consumer threads, handles user input for graceful shutdown, and displays real-time race leaderboard
+- **Main Application**: Orchestrates strategy analysis (optional) and the producer/consumer threads, and renders the live race leaderboard.

 ## Building